Paul DeJong Player Props: Cardinals vs. Pirates

-Paul DeJong -- with an on-base percentage of .237 in his past 10 games, 74 points lower than his season-long percentage -- will be in action for the St. Louis Cardinals versus the Pittsburgh Pirates, with Roansy Contreras on the mound, on June 2 at 7:05 PM ET.
+Paul DeJong, with a slugging percentage of .389 in his past 10 games -- including two home runs -- will be in action for the St. Louis Cardinals against the Pittsburgh Pirates, with Luis Ortiz on the mound, June 3 at 4:05 PM ET.

-He had a hitless showing in his last game (0-for-3) against the Royals.
+In his most recent game, he racked up two hits (going 2-for-4) against the Pirates.

 Paul DeJong Game Info & Props vs. the Pirates